What is UQBAR?

 But what does UQBAR mean?

-Pronounced “ook-bar,” our name references a short story by Jorge Louis Borges, “Tlön, Uqbar, Orbis Tertius.”
-Typical of Borges, the story is pretty trippy!
-Borges tells of discovering references to a fictional land somewhere in Asia Minor – Uqbar – and uncovering the benevolent secret society that invented the place and its rich mythology.
-The story explores the idea of subjective idealism (the philosophical idea that reality is a construct of our consciousness).
-Subjective idealism struck us as an interesting way to think about how personal food is, sidestep debates around food being “authentic,” and have fun making the food we love.
-First time customers may wonder, “What is UQBAR?” – it will be our job to reward their curiosity with warm service and great cooking.
+Pronounced “ook-bar,” our name references a short story by Jorge Luis Borges, “Tlön, Uqbar, Orbis Tertius.”
+No spoilers here, but Uqbar is a fictional land somewhere in Asia Minor with a rich mythology and literary history.
+The story explores the idea of subjective idealism (the philosophical idea that reality is a construct of our consciousness) which struck us as an interesting way to think about how personal food is and to have fun making the food we love.